Doctor of Naturopathic Medicine, Clinic Director

 Dr. Alexandra Verge is a naturopathic doctor living and working in downtown Guelph.
 She contemplated becoming a veterinarian or a dietician before realizing that naturopathic medicine was a perfect fit that combined her interest in health and nutrition.
 She graduated with distinction from both the University of Guelph (with a Bachelor of Science in Nutritional Sciences) and the Canadian College of Naturopathic Medicine.
 She’s registered to practice in Ontario and is a proud member of both her provincial and federal associations.

 Alex launched her solo practice, Verge Naturopathic Clinic, over 20 years ago.
-The clinic has since grown into the multi-disciplinary Kura Clinic you see today.
+The clinic has since grown into the Kura Clinic you see today.
 Through thousands of visits over that time, Alex has supported people from all walks of life on their journey to better health.
-In recent years, she has zeroed in on issues commonly experienced as we age: arthritis, diabetes, osteoporosis, generational stresses and, in particular, cardiovascular disease.
+In particular, she has zeroed in on issues commonly experienced as we age: arthritis, diabetes, osteoporosis, generational stresses and, in particular, cardiovascular disease.
+She especially loves helping people better understand how high blood pressure and high cholesterol affect their current and future cardiovascular risk while developing manageable yet effective strategies to mitigate these same factors.